-- British Guideline on the management of asthma; Scottish Intercollegiate Guidelines Network SIGN (2016) - Asthma: diagnosis, monitoring and chronic asthma management, NICE Guideline (Nov 2017) - Global Initiative for Asthma (GINA) - Asthma; NICE CKS, Dec 2013 (UK access only) - Corticosteroids inhaled; NICE CKS, September 2015 (UK access only) - Inhaled corticosteroids for the treatment of chronic asthma in adults and in children aged 12 years and over; NICE Technology Appraisal Guidance, - Inhaled corticosteroids for the treatment of chronic asthma in children under the age of 12 years; NICE Technology Appraisal Guidance, November - Omalizumab for treating severe persistent allergic asthma (review of technology appraisal guidance 133 and 201); NICE Technology Appraisal Guidance, April 2013
+- British guideline on the management of asthma; Scottish Intercollegiate Guidelines Network SIGN (Oct 2014) - Inhaled corticosteroids for the treatment of chronic asthma in adults and in children aged 12 years and over; NICE Technology Appraisal Guidance, March 2008 - Inhaled corticosteroids for the treatment of chronic asthma in children under the age of 12 years; NICE Technology Appraisal Guidance, November 2007 - Asthma; NICE CKS, Dec 2013 (UK access only) - Corticosteroids inhaled; NICE CKS, September 2015 (UK access only) - Global Initiative for Asthma (GINA) - Omalizumab for treating severe persistent allergic asthma (review of technology appraisal guidance 133 and 201); NICE Technology Appraisal Guidance, April 2013

 Disclaimer: This article is for information only and should not be used for the diagnosis or treatment of medical conditions.
-Patient Platform Limited has used all reasonable care in compiling the information but makes no warranty as to its accuracy.
-Consult a doctor or other healthcare professional for diagnosis and treatment of medical conditions.
+EMIS has used all reasonable care in compiling the information but make no warranty as to its accuracy.
+Consult a doctor or other health care professional for diagnosis and treatment of medical conditions.
 For details see our conditions.

-Author: Dr Colin Tidy Peer Reviewer: Prof Cathy Jackson Document ID: 4196 (v43) Last Checked: 08/11/2016 Next Review: 08/11/2019
+Original Author: Current Version: Peer Reviewer: Dr Tim Kenny Dr Colin Tidy Prof Cathy Jackson Document ID: Last Checked: Next Review: 4196 (v42) 26/11/2015 25/11/2018